 If you’ve read the story of their survival, in what can only be described as the most brutal of conditions, you would most likely read this passage with compassion rather than outrage.
 You would understand the psychological war that they had been part of and why rice might bring back horrific memories of war and life in a psychologically and physically abusive prisoner camp.

 Context matters.
-Yet, so often, we make judgements about people without knowing the context.
+Yet, so often, we make judgments about people without knowing the context.
 Likewise, we often allow our relationships to become soured when we react to an innocent situation that others may not understand.
 Instead of swallowing our pride and admitting we were wrong and acting out of turn, we justify our behavior and claim “they don’t understand.”

 These types of situations quickly turn into a downward spiral and they have the potential of ruining relationships.
 Luckily, Teresa and I had just finished reading Unbroken the day before.
 Over the next few days we were able to see the situation for what it was and break the cycle.